For a free copy of Jennifer's Top Ten Tips about inkjet printing on fabric &

-Based in Ventura, CA, Jennifer Rapacki is a
+Based in Denver, CO, Jennifer Rapacki is a

 tech-savvy fabric artisan specializing in combining traditional quilting techniques with technology driven designs and inkjet printing on fabric.

 Jennifer teaches classes in Photoshop Elements for Quilters, Electric Quilt, Fabric Weaving, Tatting, and her new Peekaboo fabric reverse applique technique.
 In her lecture, Creativity Unleashed: Modern Technology for Quilters, she presents many of the possibilities when using a computer as a design tool for quilts.

 The Sea Turtle & Cactus are available as a kit for class, $30.

 "Creativity Unleashed: Modern Technology for Quilters"

 Just what can you do with Modern Technology in quiltmaking?
 In the lecture Jennifer shares her experiences and designs using Adobe Photoshop Elements, Frax HD, (a fractal app for the iPad), and Electric Quilt along with inkjet printing on fabric.
 Many samples of quilts will be shown along with a few quilts created with more traditional techniques.
 The lecture is a powerpoint presentation / trunk show format.

 "I was a little worried that Jennifer's topic may be too technical for our guild members.
 Boy was I wrong!
 She is a great speaker and her slide show + trunk show was really engaging and fun.
 Everyone in the audience stayed interested and asked tons of questions, especially when she started showing how she created images and transferred designs to fabric on her home printer or by using services such as Spoonflower.
 I think we all saw the possibilities for incorporating a lot of new ideas into our quilting.
 I would highly recommend Jennifer to any Guild looking for a speaker who can open new creative doors for their members."